Know what’s better than those Magic Bars with the coconut and chocolate? Making Double Chocolate Magic Bars with chocolate cookie crumbs!

-I made another tweak in using Oreo cookie crumbs instead of graham crackers and unsweetened instead of sweetened coconut.
+For these bars I omitted the traditional nut layer to accommodate FishChick10’s food allergies.
+I made another tweak in using chocolate cookie crumbs instead of graham crackers and unsweetened instead of sweetened coconut.
+Perfection!

 - 1/2 cup melted butter